rbiswas143/sfs/README.md

  - Though SFS is all about symlinks and your source files are always safe, it is recommended to back up the SFS root directory before doing anything adventurous.
-Backing up is as simple is making a copying os the SFS root directory
+Backing up is as simple is making a copying of the SFS root directory